What is the SALAD Technique?

 Why is the SALAD Technique important?

-The SSCOR DuCanto Catheter is a great tool for the SALAD technique.
+The SSCOR SDC Catheter is a great tool for the SALAD technique.